 We put rice cookers through their paces in our test kitchen to see which ones will deliver perfect rice but won't be too difficult to clean after the meal.

-Our home economist, Fiona, knows what there is to know about a kitchen and the devices in it.
+Our home economist Fiona Mair knows all there is to know about a kitchen and the devices in it.
 With 30 years of experience, she's seen just about every kitchen device there is – and has also seen plenty of new ones come and go.
-She and her helpers know how to put any kitchen appliance through its paces to see if it deserves a spot in your kitchen..
+She and her helpers know how to put any kitchen appliance through its paces to see if it deserves a spot in your kitchen.

 - White rice should all be perfectly cooked with the grains being firm and separate.
 There should be no excess water left after cooking.
 There should be little or no browning on the base.
 We use jasmine rice as our white rice.